We’ve introduced you to our DIY deck makeover project before. But one of our favorite features out there is our DIY outdoor lighting.

 You “CAN” handle the truth, because…

 truth is, this project is EASY.
 You don’t even need a “few” good men to do this project.
-Just one good man, or good woman.
-And you CAN CAN do it!
-Here’s a little inspirational music to get you started…
+Just one good man or woman.

 Now I didn’t have enough old tins to really get the look we wanted, so I purchased some gallon sized oyster tins from eBay.
 We were going for a Maryland/east coast themed deck, so these vintage oyster tins worked perfectly for that.
 But those oyster cans aren’t cheap.
 S0 we bought as many as we could without breaking the bank, and used them in combo with grandpa’s tins.
 Kind of random pairing coffee and oysters, perhaps, but there’s sentimental value there…and we’re kinda random people anyways, so it worked for us.